Improve decision making with better survey analysis software

 Surveys help researchers collect and analyze data from large numbers of respondents at once.
 Targeted surveys can capture the opinions and perspectives of a particular population, allowing researchers to generate theoretical insights about that population.

-In professional domains, survey data analysis is practical for market research and employee feedback, and the analysis of survey responses can help uncover insights for future research.
 You can use survey data to plan for upcoming events (e.g., determine what activities appeal to your customers) or get feedback on product design (e.g., which color or logo draws the most positive response from respondents).

 What are closed and open-ended questions?